Greenstand/Greenstand-Overview/Contributing.md

 [Volunteer Signup Form](https://docs.google.com/forms/d/e/1FAIpQLSe61HDJKVH16vtTxhXpbwCH-wTVN1e6XoVU1riWjJ-ne5SIiA/viewform?usp=sf_link)

 ## Your first contribution
 * Find a task you would like to work on by browsing the repositories' issue lists below.
-Please post your intentions in the relevant slack channel to let others know what you are working.
+Please post your intentions in the relevant slack channel to let others know what you are working on.
    * [General Issues](https://github.com/Greenstand/Development-Overview/issues)
    * Java Issues: [Android](https://github.com/Greenstand/treetracker-android/issues)